Update a theme to a newer version

 Step-by-step Updating Process

-Download a copy of your new theme file
+Install a new copy of your theme

 Follow Shopify's instructions on how to download an up-to-date copy of your theme from the theme store.